Boshruyeh County: History

-In 2008, Boshruyeh District was separated from Ferdows County in the establishment of Boshruyeh County, which was divided into two districts of two rural districts each, with Boshruyeh as its capital.
+In 2008, Boshruyeh District was separated from Ferdows County in the establishment of Boshruyeh County, which was divided into two districts of two rural districts each, with Boshruyeh as its capital and only city at the time.
+The village of Eresk was converted to a city in 2010.

 Demographics

 Population

 At the time of the 2011 census, the county's population was 24,683 people in 7,200 households.
 The 2016 census measured the population of the county as 26,064 in 8,255 households.

 Administrative divisions

 Boshruyeh County's population history and administrative structure over two consecutive censuses are shown in the following table.